-As at 31 December 2013, the banking system's total assets amounted to ε 40.5 billion, having declined by ε 5.8 billion or 12.5 per cent. in year-on-year terms.
-Total assets further contracted in 2014, declining by ε 1.58 billion to ε 38.7 billion (105.7 per cent. of GDP) as at 31 December 2014, a decrease of 3.9 per cent. from the previous year.
-In 2015, the banking system's total assets decreased by ε 1.3 billion to ε 37.4 billion and in year-on-year terms they fell by 3.4 per cent.
+As at 31 December 2013, the banking system's total assets amounted to $\notin 40.5$ billion, having declined by $\notin 5.8$ billion or 12.5 per cent. in year-on-year terms.
+Total assets further contracted in 2014, declining by $\notin 1.58$ billion to $\notin 38.7$ billion (105.7 per cent. of GDP) as at 31 December 2014, a decrease of 3.9 per cent. from the previous year.
+In 2015, the banking system's total assets decreased by $\notin 1.3$ billion to $\notin 37.4$ billion and in year-on-year terms they fell by 3.4 per cent.
 The rate of contraction in total assets slowed during 2016, due to an increase in loans to the non-banking sector in December 2016.
-As at 31 December 2016, the banking system's total assets amounted to ε 37 billion, having decreased during 2016 by ε 331 million, or 0.9 per cent. in year-on-year terms.
-The banking system's total assets increased by 2.4 per cent. or ε 899 million in 2017 and stood at ε 38 billion as at 31 December 2017.
-The growth trend continued in 2018 as the banking system's total assets amounted to ε 38.8 billion as at 31 December 2018, having increased by 2.2 per cent. in year-on-year terms.
-The total assets of banks in Slovenia increased to ε 41.7 billion by the end of January 2019, while year-on-year growth was 74.04 per cent.
+As at 31 December 2016, the banking system's total assets amounted to $\notin 37$ billion, having decreased during 2016 by $\notin 331$ million, or 0.9 per cent. in year-on-year terms.
+The banking system's total assets increased by 2.4 per cent. or $\notin 899$ million in 2017 and stood at $\notin 38$ billion as at 31 December 2017.
+The growth trend continued in 2018 as the banking system's total assets amounted to $\notin 38.8$ billion as at 31 December 2018, having increased by 2.2 per cent. in year-on-year terms.
+The total assets of banks in Slovenia increased to $\notin 41.7$ billion by the end of January 2019, while year-on-year growth was 74.04 per cent.

 On the investment side, banks have been reducing loans to the non-banking sectors since 2008.
 The decline of loans to non-banking sectors in 2013 and 2014 was the result of the transfer of non-performing claims to the BAMC as part of the recapitalisation process.
 The contraction of loans to the non-banking sector during this period was primarily due to a decrease in loans to the corporate sector.
-In 2014, the total amount of loans to the non-banking sectors declined by €2.7 billion or 11.5 per cent. in year-on-year terms.
-In the same period, the amount of loans to non-financial corporations declined by €2.3 billion.
+In 2014, the total amount of loans to the non-banking sectors declined by $\notin 2.7$ billion or 11.5 per cent. in year-on-year terms.
+In the same period, the amount of loans to non-financial corporations declined by $\notin 2.3$ billion.
 The long-term contraction in lending to the non-banking sector was the result of the general economic situation and domestic supply and demand factors.
-The key factors that contributed to the decline in demand of non-financial corporations for bank loans were the decline in corporate sales revenues and new orders, high corporate indebtedness, rising financial leverage due to losses, which reduce capital, the lack of payment discipline, a reduction in the value and liquidity of assets accepted as eligible loan collateral and the interest rate spread between Slovenian banks and Eurozone banks.
+The key factors that contributed to the decline in demand of non-financial corporate indebtedness, rising financial leverage due to losses, which reduce capital, the lack of payment discipline, a reduction in the value and liquidity of assets accepted as eligible loan collateral and the interest rate spread between Slovenian banks and Eurozone banks.
 On the supply side, lending activity was restricted by deterioration in the quality of their credit portfolio, maturing of liabilities and difficulties in rolling over maturing liabilities.